 Rooms at The Lincoln Arcade were very basic.
 Louis Esson, a poet who lived there, described the accommodation in 1916.
 “We have a big room in the Lincoln Square Arcade, with steam-heat, electric light, piano, bath, ice-box, elevator, etc.”

-The Lincoln Arcade was destroyed by fire in 1931, but quickly rebuilt to stand for almost 30 years.
+The Lincoln Arcade was destroyed by fire in 1931, but was quickly rebuilt to stand for almost 30 years.

 photo c/o cinematreasures.org